kammitama5/kammitama5.github.io/_posts/2018-6-13-Wednesday-June-13th.md

 - My sprint at work had a break in the morning, so I spent the time re-working the types section (chapter 5?) of Haskellbook.
 It's crazy how much better and easier it is for me to work through now.
 Weird.
 - I think once I get used to working through type errors and composition more, I'll be in much better shape.
   But the whole process is challenging and fun.
+I have Haskell experience y'all!
+And as a student! :D

 ## A moment to appreciate
 - I'm really, really appreciative and satisfied with *all* of my mentors this summer.
 They've all made a huge